david-vanderhaar/blog/_posts/2018-09-23-render-props-are-hard.md

 3. Render props offer an alternative to using higher-order components

 ### The Simple How
-Let's look at a simple example. `Remember that render props just like normal props.` Instead of being a prop that holds data it is a function that returns data.
+Let's look at a simple example.
+Keep in mind that render props are just normal props.
+Instead of being a prop that holds data it is a function that returns data.
 The render prop is commonly named `render` but it can be named anything.

 Let's say our original component is simply a div that says 'Hello'.
 ```